karlosye/LeetCode-notes/README.md

  - Stack & Queue:
     - In JAVA, stack is a class, queue is an interface (use LinkedList or Dequeue or ArrayList)
+    - When implementing a queue in Java, Deque is preferred over linkedList because Dequeue takes less memory

 - HashTable:
    - Implementation: array + linkedList (easy lookup + easy change)